robmiller/jekyll-resize/README.md

 end
 ```

-Now the `resize` filter is available in Liquid (in your Markdown and HTML) and you can use it for a JPEG or PNG file.
-Here the max width and max height are 800 pixels:
+The `resize` filter will be available in Liquid (in your Markdown and HTML) so you can use it for a JPEG or PNG file.

+Here we resize an image to max width and max height of 800 pixels:

 ```liquid
 {{ "my-image.png" | resize: "800x800>" }}